Do you have a piece of ironware with the words THE FAVORITE on the back? Then you have antique cast iron from the Columbus Hollow Ware Co.

 There was growing anger in the populous in the 1880s towards the anti-competitive practices of State prisons.
 And this leads me to think the prison was unlikely to have made branded products for Columbus Hollow Ware.

 Under the leadership of AG Patton, Columbus Hollow Ware contacted the State prison in 1897 to manufacture cast iron cookware.

 Here is the known connection between the State prison and Columbus Hollow Ware.
 Cast iron produced for Columbus Hollow Ware in the reformatory is likely not marked The Favorite.

 Correctly identify Columbus Hollow Ware

-Columbus Hollow Ware is easy to recognize.
-However, the company’s, The Favorite brand is sometimes incorrectly identified as ironware from the Favorite Stove and Range Company since it has similar wording.
+Early Columbus Hollow Ware is easy to recognize.
+However, The Favorite brand is sometimes incorrectly identified as ironware from the Favorite Stove and Range Company since it has similar wording.

-On the other hand, if your pan has “Favorite Pique Ware” or “Favorite Cook Ware” on the back it’s from a different foundry.
-And made by either, Favorite Stove and Range or Chicago Hardware Foundry Co.
+On the other hand, if your pan has “Favorite Pique Ware” or “Favorite Cook Ware,” it’s from a different foundry.
+And it’s ironware from either, Favorite Stove and Range or Chicago Hardware Foundry Co.

-You can click the link if you want to compare logos or learn more about vintage cast iron cookware from these foundries.
+You can click the link to compare logos or learn about vintage cast iron cookware from these foundries.

-The antique cast-iron brand THE FAVORITE by Columbus Hollow Ware has everything collectors and enthusiasts are looking for.
+The antique cast-iron brand THE FAVORITE by Columbus Hollow Ware has everything collectors and enthusiasts are looking to collect.
 These include: